 Like we said earlier, WordPress provides you with a handful of content types by default.
-They are: posts, pages, attachments, revisions, and navigation menus.
+They are posts, pages, attachments, revisions, and navigation menus.
 We are not going to discuss the last three right now.
 They serve their purpose quietly in the background of WordPress, and they don’t require much attention.

-From a technical point of view, they work very much similar, and the main difference between them is that posts can be accessed from your wp-admin through the Posts menu, while pages can be accessed through Pages.
+From a technical point of view, they work very much similarly, and the main difference between them is that posts can be accessed from your wp-admin through the Posts menu, while pages can be accessed through Pages.

 These two have been the classic content types available in WordPress since always.
 But then, users were given a possibility to create their own content types, besides the standard posts and pages.

 Such a new content type – defined by you – will show up in the wp-admin right below the Posts and Pages menus in the sidebar.
 Most importantly, you will be able to work with this new content type just like you would with posts and pages.